WxxGreat/One-Pedal-Controller/README.md

 # One Pedal Controller

-    This is a course project for 01OUZQW - Model-based software design in Mechatronics Engineering at Politecnico di Torino.
+    This is a course project for 01OUZQW - Model-based software design (MBD) in Mechatronics Engineering at Politecnico di Torino.

  [TOC]